BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

 Add your user to the docker group.
 $ sudo usermod -aG docker $USER
 ```

-Download the source code from the host computer using the command below.
+Download the source code from the host computer with the command below.
 ```
 $ mkdir src
 $ cd src
 $ git clone https://github.com/PX4/PX4-Autopilot.git
 $ cd PX4-Autopilot
 ```

-Run PX4 using the script provided to enable the use of PX4.
+PX4 is executed using a script provided to use the container.
-Alternatively, command lines can be used directly with the bash option.
+Alternatively, you can directly use the command line with the bash option.
 ```
 build SITL
 $ ./Tools/docker_run.sh 'make px4_sitl_default'